 Adjustable beds are an excellent choice for those with heart conditions, including heart disease.
 More blood can reach the heart, so there’s less restriction from plaque and better blood flow in the veins.

 Researchers have found that during sleep, the brain detoxifies itself.
 This process improves when the body is elevated, even as little as 5 degrees.
-One study found that the glymphatic system functions better when a person is inclined during sleep.
+One study by the National Institute of Health Verified Source National Library of Medicine (NIH) World’s largest medical library, making biomedical data and information more accessible.
+View source found that the glymphatic system functions better when a person is inclined during sleep.

 The glymphatic system acts as a natural plumbing structure, removing toxins from cerebrospinal fluid, a substance that surrounds and nourishes the brain.
-Sleeping in an inclined position from an adjustable base can extend the time spent in deep sleep, so the glymphatic system can more effectively remove toxins.
+Sleeping in an inclined position will reduce sleep disturbances, promoting better sleep.

 Nervous System Problems